bakgaard/Stories/AdrexTheEngineer/Prologue.md

 *Year: 813 D.P.*

-*Location: Draconia, south east of the Ashkeeper Peaks.*
+*Location: Draconia, floating south east of the Ashkeeper Peaks.*

 The ground shook, causing everything in the house to tremble, clink, and fall over to the ground.
 The eyes of the grown dragonborn whirled around to find a nearby cause, but settled on the front door, and the outside as the only source - nothing inside the house could cause everything to shake this much.